ThinkChaos/MiniKeePass/README.md

 - View, Edit, and Create KeePass 1.x and 2.x files
 - Search for entries from the top of tables like in Mail
 - Key File Support
-- Import/Export files to Dropbox using the Dropbox iPhone app
 - Copy password entries to the clipboard for easy entry
 - Open websites in Safari while KeePass Touch runs in the background
 - Prevent unauthorized access to KeePass Touch with a PIN